code-rush/givel-info/givel/README.md

   - Method: **GET**
   - Returns: List of all followers if any with a success message and *200 OK* Status Code.
   - Description: Returns all users followers as results with a message.

+- **create post**
+  - Path: /api/v1/users/{user_email}/post
+  - Method: **POST**
+  - Data: content
+  - Returns:  *200 OK* Status Code and message if post created successfully.
+  - Description: Creates post.
+To create a post content is required.
+If the post does not contain any data, it will raise a BadRequest Exception.